DavitSo/Wallet-lib-usage/README.md

 # Code examples of wallet-lib

 ## Create autosave/loading state wallet with transaction sync plugin ON
+autosave - save wallet current state in a cache rehydrate - load wallet state from cache injectDefaultPlugins - enable transactions and chain sync workers.
-See example/new-wallet-sync file
+Note: Sync only addresses belongs to wallet, not all black chain info See example/new-wallet-sync file

 ## Create address, transaction and broadcast it